 This post is sponsored by Forager Project Cashewmilk Yogurt.
 I have been provided free product in exchange for my honest opinions.
-All opinions expressed, as well as the recipe Honey Cardamom Strawberry Muffins, are my own.
+All opinions expressed, as well as the recipe Strawberry Cardamom Muffins, are my own.

-Honey Cardamom Strawberry Muffins are healthier then typical muffins, and certainly healthier than cupcakes.
-But let me say, right here and now, that these are treats to be eaten sparingly.
-I know.
-But I think we all need a treat once in a while!
+These strawberry whole wheat muffins are healthier then typical muffins, and certainly healthier than cupcakes.
+But let me say, right here and now, that these are still treats to be eaten sparingly.
+We all need a treat once in a while!
 And why not have one that isn't completely devoid of nutrition?

 On the other hand, these muffins do have a good bit of vitamin C (because of the strawberries) and 12% of your daily fiber.
 Not bad for a treat, huh?